harvester/docs/docs/install/pxe-boot-install.md

   vip_mode: static        # Or dhcp, check configuration file for more information.
 ```

-For machines that needs to be installed as `CREATE` mode, the following is an iPXE script that boots the kernel with the above config:
+For machines that needs to be installed using `CREATE` mode, the following is an iPXE script that boots the kernel with the above config:

 ```
 #!ipxe